 In addition, the cloister in the main building of Glasgow University is considered to be very similar to the scene of the Hogwarts School of Magic in Harry Potter, but the film was not filmed here.

-Ashton Lane is located in the West End, with many bars, restaurants, and movie theaters hidden in it!
-Let this little street with cobblestones always be full of people.
-Come here and try to try Indian cuisine.
-There are many cities in the UK that are the birthplace of "Chicken Tikka Masala", and Glasgow is one of them!
+Ashton Lane is located in the West End, with many bars, restaurants, and movie theaters hidden!
+Let this cobbled street be full of people.
+It is recommended to try the Indian cuisine here.
+Glasgow is also one of the places where many cities in the UK are vying to be the birthplace of "Chicken Tikka Masala"!

 From Glasgow Central Station to Edinburgh, the train ride takes approximately 1 hour and the London train takes approximately 5 to 6 hours.

 The train is a floating fare.
 It is recommended to go to the official website of the British National Railway.National RailInquire.

 Glasgow's subway, opened in 1896, is the third oldest in the world, after London and Budapest.
 It is a loop line with a total of 15 stations.
 Kelvinhall and Hillhead stations are close to the University of Glasgow; Buchanan Street station and St. Enoch station are near the city centre.

 Check the fare,Please point me

 Pollock Country Park was voted the best garden in Europe in 2008.
 It is also the largest park in Glasgow with ranches, gardens and museums!
 When you see herds of highland cows walking on the grass, they look wobbly, and they are really healing!